-Environmental, Social and Sustainability Initiatives
+Environmental, Social and Governance Initiatives

-Overview of Environmental, Social and Sustainability Initiatives
+Overview of Environmental, Social and Governance Initiatives

-In addition to the information contained in this proxy statement, we publish an annual Sustainability Report detailing onsemi's social and sustainability initiatives, accomplishments and objectives.
+In addition to the information contained in this proxy statement, we publish an annual Sustainability Report detailing onsemi's ESG and sustainability initiatives, accomplishments and objectives.
 The Sustainability Report is available on our website at www.onsemi.com.
-We expect to publish our next annual Sustainability Report in June 2023.
-Although we reference our website and Sustainability Reports in this proxy statement, information on the website and in those Sustainability Reports is not a part of, and not incorporated into, this proxy statement.
+We expect to publish our next annual Sustainability Report in June of 2024.
+Although we reference our website and Sustainability Reports in this proxy statement, information contained or referenced on the website and in our Sustainability Reports is not a part of, and not incorporated into, this proxy statement.